Abdullatif-K123/Abdullatif-Khayat/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

+### if you like the website
+Please give me a ⭐ and hope you enjoy it